drchristina/salary__prediction_project/README.md

-# salary__prediction_project
-#Striking the right balance: predicting advertised salary based on previous job listings.
+# Striking the right balance: predicting advertised salary based on previous job listings.
-##Introduction
+## Introduction
 Imagine the scenario.
 A recruitment agency comes to you with a pitch.
 They have been in the business for a while, following trends, and manually setting salaries to attract talent across a number of industries at different levels of various companies.
 The thing is, they have finally caught on to the idea of making data-driven decisions, and they now want you to create a model for their agency to better assign salaries to job listings.
 Having an accurate salary on a job listing is important for a number of reasons:
 1. Offering too little will result in the best talent being "scooped" by other organizations.
 Additionally, paying staff too little will result in existing staff seeking roles elsewhere and increasing staff turnover, since they will feel undervalued.
 2. In the long run, offering too much salary needlessly affects the organization's profits, while also potentially driving away potential candidates who might think themselves not experienced enough for the role.